hashxim/hconMD/work_md/Obsidian/Youtube/Jiten Parmar on Investing in Cyclical Businesses.md

 - Triggers shows up.
 Identify the sector/commodity behind the trigger
 - Study the past cycle
 - Study production data, supply/demand.
-- Check for capacity utilization
+- Check for capacity utilization.
+When trigger happens, one will observe that capacity utilization is very low.
+- Check for CAPEX
-- Check for
+- Check for margins.
+At entry, the margins would be at the lowest
+- Check price to book (Current, historical during upcycle and downcycles)
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5ODA2ODQwMCwtNzQ2MDQzODA0LC0xMT
+eyJoaXN0b3J5IjpbLTM2NjgwMzY2NiwtNzQ2MDQzODA0LC0xMT
 g5MzAxMDIzXX0=
 -->